SmingHub/Sming/Sming/Components/crypto/README.rst

 This provides a strongly typed and flexible C++ library for commonly used routines, such as MD5, SHA hashes and HMAC.

-It makes use of third-party libraries - currently axTLS - to provide the core support routines.
+It makes use of third-party libraries, such as axTLS, to provide the core support routines.
+Architecture-specific ROM or SDK routines are used where appropriate to reduce code size and improve performance.

 The intention is that this library will provide the optimal implementations for any given architecture but maintain a consistent interface and allow it to be easily extended.